dstackai/dstack/docs/docs/guides/dev-environments.md

 # Dev environments

+:material-clouds:

 A dev environment is a virtual machine that includes the environment and an interactive IDE or notebook setup based on a pre-defined configuration.

-With `dstack`, you can define such configurations as code and launch your dev environments with a single command, either locally or in the cloud account you prefer.
+With `dstack`, you can define such configurations as code and launch your dev environments with a single command, either locally or in any cloud.

 [//]: # (TODO [TASK]: Add a link to the Playground)